Caledonia, Ontario: History

 Caledonia was once a small strip of land between Seneca and Oneida villages.
-The Grand River passed through Caledonia dividing it into two sides, North and South.
-In 1834, Ranald McKinnon was hired by the Grand River Navigation company to build a dam in Seneca and a dam in Caledonia.
-Completed in 1840, the dams made water power available.
+The Oneida village was started by the Grand River Navigation Company, which laid out the village of Oneida on the south side of the Grand River.
+The Oneida village plot originally contained 16 acres and was named after the township where it began.
+In 1835, the same company started the village of Seneca about a mile down the river from Oneida on the opposite side of the Grand River.
+It was named "Seneca Village" after the township in which it began.
+The Grand River passed through Caledonia, dividing it into two sides, North and South.
+In 1834, Ranald McKinnon was hired by the Grand River Navigation Company to build a dam in Seneca and a dam in Caledonia.
+Completed in 1835, the dams made water power available with the accompanying lock, and excavation finished early in the following year.
 Mills sprung up all over Seneca village, and five mills were built in Caledonia by 1850.
-One renamed Caledonia Mill which has been rebuilt and is now used for office space.
+One was renamed Caledonia Mill, which has been rebuilt and is now used for office space.

+In 1835, William Bryant was the first to own a tavern in town.
+Official deeds to the lands early settlers occupied were not provided until 1850; however, they did have bills of sale.
+There was a high concentration of Scottish immigrants, and as such, many of Caledonia's streets are named in honour of this.
+Most notably, the main street is named "Argyle" after the example of Glasgow in Scotland.

 The Hamilton to Port Dover plank road was brought through Caledonia in 1838.
 A bridge was built across the river in Caledonia and Seneca in 1842.
-These wooden bridges lasted around 19 years before they were swept away by the ice on the river.
-The Seneca bridge was never rebuilt.
+When first constructed, a stagecoach travelled to both Hamilton and Port Dover daily.
+These wooden bridges lasted around 19 years before the ice on the river swept them away.
+The Seneca Bridge was never rebuilt.
 As of 2011, the Grand River Bridge built in 1927 serves Caledonia's traffic.

+In 1846, David Thompson of Ruthven became the first Member of Parliament for Haldimand County and died in office five years later in 1851.
+In the succeeding by-election, Ranald McKinnon ran for office but was ultimately defeated by William Lyon MacKenzie.
+In 1853, Caledonia was incorporated as a village, when the villages of Oneida and Seneca were amalgamated, and later as a town.
+Ranald McKinnon was the village's first Reeve.